 Here, she answers your questions on life and business when you are self-employed, from the perspective of a quiet rebel.
-Today’s question is from a small business owner who is asking for tips how to escape a good job as a risk-cautious introvert:
+Today’s question is from a risk-cautious introvert who is asking for tips how to escape a good job:

 I am an introvert, I achieved good grades throughout school and went to a prestigious university and then did a PhD.
 Having realised that I didn’t want to continue in research, I got a job in communications.
 Several years later, I now find myself in a senior management position.

 I’m not ambitious, I never have been.
 I’m not a passionate person.
 I’ve never had a career plan or an ideal job in mind.
 My career path has been a combination of “escaping” and “good luck”.
 I now find myself in a role I don’t feel I’m suited for – I get satisfaction from doing a job and doing it well; not from managing other people – and I’m now considering making the leap to freelancing.

 How do you make that leap?
 I would be giving up a well-paid job and diving into a complete unknown.
 I don’t really have the opportunity to start trying to build a freelance business alongside my current role, as it takes up so much of my time (another reason to leave).
 How can a risk-cautious introvert escape from a very good job and find something more satisfying?